Key Findings

 In partnership schemes, companies can, in practice, place the plasma where they see fit within their licensed area.
 According to a report by the nonprofits Forest Peoples Programme and Sawit Watch, "prime lands tend to be taken for [the company], while plasma lands are often developed far from settlements."

 These areas can have less fertile soils.
 They can also be hilly or more challenging to access, increasing maintenance costs and making harvesting more expensive.
 In West Kalimantan, Piers Gillespie noted, one company he studied appeared to be failing to harvest areas of the plasma plantation that were difficult to reach.
+In three of the cases we visited, villagers said companies had failed to maintain access roads to the plasma plantations.

 Once plantations are operating, communities and experts said, some companies fail to maintain the trees or plantation infrastructure.
 Zahari Zen, the academic, said that he had seen companies provide plasma plantations with only 70 percent of the fertiliser they used for their own plantations.